How to: Generate an XML Snippet From an XML Schema

 itemType.
 For a union, the atomic type is the atomic type of the first

-The steps in this section show you how to use the schema-generated XML snippet feature of the XML editor.
+The steps in this section show you how use the schema-generated XML snippet feature of the XML Editor.

 Before starting these procedures, save the schema file to your local computer.

 To create a new XML file and associate it with an XML Schema